 Skip to main content

-Pulido Valente Science Prize for research into immunity against malaria
+Pulido Valente Science Award for research into immunity against malaria

-The protective mechanism now discovered by Bahtiyar Yilmaz could be induced through a vaccine that causes the immune system to produce high levels of these antibodies.
-Tests carried out on mice have shown that this could be a way of developing an effective vaccine to combat the spread of malaria and thus save many lives.
+The protective mechanism now discovered by Bahtiyar Yilmaz could be induced through a vaccine, which prompts the immune system to produce high levels of those antibodies.
+Tests carried out on mice demonstrated that this could be a way to develop an effective vaccine to combat the spread of malaria and thus save many lives.

-The team, led by Miguel Soares, observed the presence of low levels of these antibodies in children under the age of five, which increase in adulthood.
-For the scientists, this may be the reason why children living in regions endemic to the disease are more predisposed to infection.
+The team, led by Miguel Soares, observed the presence of low levels of these antibodies in children under five years old, which increase in adulthood.
+For scientists, this may be the reason why children living in regions where the disease is endemic are more predisposed to infection.

-O Pulido Valente Science Prize distinguishes the work of a young researcher, under the age of 35, in the field of Biomedical Sciences.
-Awarded by the FCT and the Pulido Valente Foundation, the prize is worth 10,000 euros.
+The Pulido Valente Science Award recognizes the work of a young researcher, under 35 years of age, in the area of Biomedical Sciences.
+Awarded by the FCT and the Pulido Valente Foundation, this prize is worth 10 thousand euros.

-Bahtiyar Yilmaz is a former student in the doctoral program at the Instituto Gulbenkian da Ciência in the laboratory of Miguel Soares.
-Co-authors of the award-winning study were: Sílvia Portugal, Tuan M. Tran, Raffaella Gozzelino, Susana Ramos, Joana Gomes, Ana Regalado, Peter J. Cowan, Anthony J. F. d'Apice, Anita S. Chong, Ogobara K. Doumbo, Boubacar Traore, Peter D. Crompton, Peter D. Crompton, Peter D. Cowan.
-Doumbo, Boubacar Traore, Peter D. Crompton, Henrique Silveira and Miguel P. Soares.
+Bahtiyar Yilmaz is a former student of the Gulbenkian Institute of Science's PhD program in Miguel Soares' laboratory .
+The award-winning study was co-authored by: Sílvia Portugal, Tuan M. Tran, Raffaella Gozzelino, Susana Ramos, Joana Gomes, Ana Regalado, Peter J. Cowan, Anthony J. F. d'Apice, Anita S. Chong, Ogobara K. Doumbo, Boubacar Traore, Peter D. Crompton, Henrique Silveira and Miguel P. Soares.

 (Image credits: Catarina Júlio, IGC)